s Single Go binary · runs on cron · self-hosted

 Set it up once.
 Forget it.

 Two commands to install.
-One line in a YAML to go fully local.
+One llm block in scribe.yaml routes the whole pipeline local, hosted, or Anthropic.
 One query from any terminal.

 # brew